ProfaneServitor/sdwui-docs/_pages/en/Developing-custom-scripts.md

+---
+title: Developing custom scripts
+layout: post
+category: Guides
+lang: en
+---
 The Script class definition can be found in `modules/scripts.py`.
 To create your own custom script, create a python script that implements the class and drop it into the `scripts` folder, using the below example or other scripts already in the folder as a guide.

 The Script class has four primary methods, described in further detail below with a simple example script that rotates and/or flips generated images.